mrdeephang/Random-Number-Generator/README.md

 #RandomNumberGenerator

-It's an andorid movile appication that generates random number made using Flutter.
+It's an android movile appication that generates random number made using Flutter.